E-Commerce as we know it today will have ceased to exist by 2021. What are the reasons and what will the future look like?

 You can find more information on CPG industry trends here.

-I would like to thank André Pinto for his contribution to this article.
+We would like to thank Peter Harder and André Pinto for his valuable contribution to this article.